mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        enable_cluster_ops_only: Allow only the specified operators to participate in the fusion set.
 When this option is set, the above two options are ignored.

+       disable_fusion_pattern: Prevent the specified fusion pattern from participating in the fusion set.

+       enable_fusion_pattern_only: Allow only the specified fusion pattern to participate in the fusion set.
+When this option is set, the above option is ignored.

        enable_packet_ops_only: When enabling the kernel packet feature, this option restricts fusion to the specified operators only.

        disable_packet_ops: When enabling the kernel packet feature, this option prohibits fusion for the specified operators.